Prepares students for positions in the electronic fire/security industry as low voltage electrician apprentices, service technicians or installers.

 Admission Dates: Fall, Winter, Spring, and Summer quarters

-Participate in hands-on training with advanced equipment, techniques, and programming related to burglar alarms, fire alarms, card access, and closed-circuit TV to prepare for careers as alarm system installers and service technicians.
+Students participate in hands-on training with advanced equipment, techniques, and programming related to burglar alarms, fire alarms, card access, and closed-circuit TV.
+The program prepares students for careers as alarm-system installers and service technicians.

-Included in this program are academic courses in communication (English Composition, Speech), quantitative reasoning (Math), and social sciences (Psychology, Sociology), that provide knowledge and abilities upon which technical skills are built and personal development enhanced.
+Included in this program are academic courses in communication (English composition, speech), quantitative reasoning (math), and social sciences (psychology, sociology), that provide knowledge and abilities that enhance personal development and serve as a foundation for technical skills.

 |Catalog #||Course Name||Credits|

 |EFS 105||AC/DC Electricity: Basic Theory, Fractions, & Ohms Law||7|

 |EFS 106||AC/DC Electricity: Series, Parallel, & Combination Circuits||7|